Tungipara

 Tungipara (Bangla: টুঙ্গিপাড়া) is a municipality in Tungipara Upazila of Gopalganj District in Bangladesh.
-It is the birthplace of Sheikh Mujibur Rahman, who is considered the founding father of the nation.
+It is the birthplace of Sheikh Mujibur Rahman, who is considered as the founding leader of the Bangladesh.
 It has a population of 29, 424.

+History

-Sheikh Tozammel Haque Tutul is the mayor of Tungipara municipality.
+Sheikh Tozammel Haque Tutul was the mayor of Tungipara municipality.

 In December 2013, The Daily Star reported that the mayor of Tungipara, Sardar Issial Hossain, was using a government project car as a personal vehicle.
 A Jubo League leader locked the office of the Bangladesh Water Development Board which was later reopened by Mayor Sheikh Ahmad Hossan Mirja for not getting the contract for a tender in April 2017.